 Before taking this herbal remedy, we recommend checking the precautions and possible interactions at WebMD.com.

-Dopamine-Enhancing Supplements to Avoid
+Dopamine Supplements to Avoid

 If are are trying to lower your dopamine level, taking any of these would be like trying to stop your car with one foot on the brake and the other on the gas pedal.

-Common supplements that increase dopamine include curcumin (a compound found in turmeric), SAM-e (taken for depression), and Ginkgo biloba (taken for memory loss).
+Other common supplements that increase dopamine include curcumin (a compound found in turmeric), SAM-e (taken for depression), and Ginkgo biloba (taken for memory loss).